selgesel/godot4-third-person-controller/README.md

 | Pinch In (Two Fingers) | Screen | Move the camera further away from the player |
 | Pinch Out (Two Fingers) | Screen | Move the camera closer to the player |

+## How to Contribute
+If you'd like to fix a bug or make some changes, please see the [Contribution Guide](./CONTRIBUTING.md).

 ## License
 MIT